qmjae/qmjae/README.md

 <img src="banner.png" alt="GitHub Banner" width="100%" />

 # Hi!
 I'm Mj Ejercito!
-👨🏼‍🎓 Studying BS in Computer Engineering, specializing in System Administration at Technological Institute of the Philippines
+👨🏼‍🎓 Graduate of BS in Computer Engineering, specializing in System Administration at Technological Institute of the Philippines

 # 💻 Technologies: